scrum-1/horosim/docs/Installation.md

 #### Basic installation (recommended)

 Download the installer from [here](https://www.dropbox.com/s/i1m1ydk95hfnojd/HoRoSim_Installer.exe?dl=0).
 Before running the installer, be sure that the Arduino IDE is installed.
 Follow the installer, which will install a g++ compiler, HoRoSim source files and the glut libraries.
-Be sure to select the Arduino´s sketchbook folder as installation directory, and press yes to install the compiler and to add it to the PATH environmental variable. **Do not modify the g++ installer options.
-If you change the architecture or the installation folder, HoRoSim will not work!**
+Be sure to select the Arduino´s sketchbook folder as installation directory, and press yes to install the compiler and to add it to the PATH environmental variable.

 HoRoSim is installed!